ogusarenko/mke-docs/content/docs/upgrade-from-MKE-3.md

 {{< callout type="important" >}}

-In the event of migration failure, the cluster will rollback to your previous MKE 3 configuration.
+In the event of upgrade failure, the cluster will rollback to your previous MKE 3 configuration.
 Should this occur, Mirantis recommends that you retain the upgrade logs from the terminal.

 {{< /callout >}}

-Following a successful migration:
+Following a successful upgrade:
 - Any swarm workloads will no longer exist.
 - It is necessary to download new kubeconfig files from k0s.
 - The UCP Controller API will no longer be active or supported, and thus the MKE 3 client bundle will become invalid.
 - The terminal prints a summary of the process.

-  {{< details title="Example: Migration Summary" closed="true" >}}
+  {{< details title="Example: Upgrade Summary" closed="true" >}}

   ```
   Upgrade Summary